-How will removing and/or disavowing links help me recover from Google Penguin?
+How will a link profile audit help me recover from my penalty?

-Google Penguin is an algorithm update that specifically targets unnatural inbound links to your website.
+Google Penguin is an algorithm update that specifically looks for unnatural inbound links to your website.
 If the algorithm detects too many links that it considers to be unnaturally-obtained (ie, manipulative or spammy), your website could be penalized in the rankings.
 The only way to remove this penalty is by identifying and removing and/or disavowing enough of these unnatural links.
 That’s what we will do for you with our link audit & removal services.

 Step 5: Any links that we were unable to